SMTG-Bham/ShakeNBreak/docs/Tutorials.rst

 Python API
 ----------
-Usage of ShakeNBreak from a Python API is exemplified in the :ref:`SnB Python API tutorial <snb_python_api>`.
+Usage of ShakeNBreak from a Python API is exemplified in the :ref:`SnB Python API tutorial <ShakeNBreak_Example_Workflow>`.

 Command line interface (CLI)